ImSwitch/ImSwitch/docs/use-cases.rst

 There are three lasers in this setup, and all three have an associated AOM or AOTF to rapidly control the power, and hence there are six laser devices defined.
 Two of them controls only fast digital modulation through digital Nidaq lines (561 and 640 lasers); one controls fast digital modulation and analog modulation through digital and analog Nidaq lines (775AOM); one controls the 775 nm laser through RS232 communication and hence has an associated rs232device (775Katana); and the last two controls the power modulation of the multiple channels of the common AOTF for the 561 and 640 nm lasers through RS232 communication with an associated rs232device (561AOTF and 640AOTF).
 The speicfic manager is defined for each device, ``NidaqLaserManager``, ``AAAOTFLaserManager``, or ``KatanaLaserManager``.

-We use galvanometric mirros for the XY-scanning that we control through the DAQ, so the axes are defined as positioners using ``NidaqPositionerManager``.
-The analog lines of the Nidaq used and conversion factors, for converting µm of the user-input to V for the signal, are specificied as well.
+We use galvanometric mirrors for the XY-scanning that we control through the DAQ, so the axes are defined as positioners using ``NidaqPositionerManager``.
+The analog lines of the Nidaq used and conversion factors, for converting µm of the user-input to V for the signal, are specified as well.
 Additionally a piezo is used for Z-movement, controlled both through analog signals from the DAQ with a ``NidaqPositionerManager`` and through RS232 communication with a ``PiezoconceptZManager``.

 The modules that will create the signals for the scan are ``GalvoScanDesigner`` for the XY-scanning, and ``PointScanTTLCycleDesigner`` for the laser synchronization.
 The analog scan designer will create smooth scanning signals with linear acquisition regions for good control of the galvanometric mirrors.
 The TTL designer will create laser modulation signals that can be controlled on a sub-line level with the widget interface, with automatic turn off during the portions of the scan that are not during acquisition.

-The Hamamtsu SLM used in the setup is managed through the ``SLMManager``, and is simply controlled by connecting it as a monitor and showing a gray-scale image with the pixel values corresponding to the phase-shift you want to impose.
+The Hamamatsu SLM used in the setup is managed through the ``SLMManager``, and is simply controlled by connecting it as a monitor and showing a gray-scale image with the pixel values corresponding to the phase-shift you want to impose.
 The manager is responsible for building this image based on the user-input from the widget.

 The focus lock does not have a separate manager, but instead is associated with one of the TIS cameras and the Z-piezo rs232device.
 The properties for the focus lock specifies what hardware devices it should associate with, what part of the camera frame should be cropped, and the update frequency (in Hz) of the PI control loop.